arneBersch/Zoeglfrex/docs/reference.md

 The accepted values are 0 (False / Block deactivated) and 1 (True / Block activated).

 ## Selecting Items
-There are some useful tricks for selecting items using IDs.
+There are some useful tricks for selecting Items using IDs.
 You can use these whenever you can enter multiple IDs.

 ### Combining IDs with +